About

 Sake provided respite from tasting practice because sake is so subtle, so different from wine, and so much easier to pair.
 Sake's longevity provided respite from the incessant and unsustainable demand for "newness" in the wine market.
 Sake's rich and complex history, method of manufacture and traditions provided food for my brain and my soul.
 Sake's struggling economic and cultural position (despite its extraordinary quality) provided meaning and determination.
 And finally, the relative lack of competition-- in an environment of increasing demand and curiosity-- provided the motivation to act.

 As a child, I wanted to own a restaurant.
 It would be named Sun Up Sun Down, and I would give my guests a wonderful experience.
-Great food, generous hospitality, a perfectly curated and designed environment with all the tiny details.
-I even practiced at home with my parents.
+Great food, generous hospitality, a curated and thoughtfully designed environment with all the tiny details.
+On Sundays, I practiced at home with my parents: writing little menus, cooking them tiny breakfasts.
 Even after 20 years, I never really let go of that idea.
 Something about hospitality, about connecting with people one on one, is at the core of my being.

-Sunflower Sake officially launched in October 2021 when my incessant planning and business plan writing bubbled up into a rapid-fire a pop-up arrangement with Dame Restaurant in NE PDX.
-From my time selling wine to Dame I knew there was a tiny bottle shop built into a shipping container in their alley.
-I also knew that it was outfitted in August 2020 (at the height of the COVID retail boom) but sat empty since (in the aftermath of smoke, winter outbreaks, staffing challenges and the subsequent drop in wine retail).
-A hundred-item to-do list later I opened my doors on October 21 with 105 SKU's of sake and a bitch-ton of idealism.
-I serve little snacks, I pour flights, glasses, carafes and warm carafes, I occasionally host food pop-ups and hope to do more (cook friends with concepts you want to try out, hit me up!) and I regail guests with stories as long as they'll listen.
+Sunflower Sake officially launched in October 2021 when my incessant planning and business plan writing bubbled up into spur of the moment pop-up arrangement with Dame Restaurant in NE PDX.
+From my time selling wine to Dame, I knew there was a shipping container bottle shop sitting empty in their side alley.
+A hundred-item to-do list later, I opened my doors on October 21 with 105 SKU's of sake and an optimistic heart full of ideas.
+I served little snacks, I poured flights, glasses, and carafes, and I regaled guests with stories as long as they would listen.
+Slowly but surely, Sunflower developed a friendly little following in the outer reaches of NE Killingsworth.

 -